GM CEO envisions a woman running a U.S. automaker one day

-DETROIT (Reuters) - General Motors Co’s (GM.N) chief executive said on Wednesday he envisioned a woman running one of the three U.S. automakers one day, and that it was inevitable in an industry where half the customers are female.
+DETROIT, Sept 25 (Reuters) - General Motors Co’s chief executive said on Wednesday he envisioned a woman running one of the three U.S. automakers one day, and that it was inevitable in an industry where half the customers are female.

-“The Detroit 3 are all run by noncar guys,” Dan Akerson said at a conference, referring to GM, the top U.S. automaker, and its smaller rivals, Ford Motor Co (F.N) and Chrysler Group LLCFIA.MI.
+“The Detroit 3 are all run by noncar guys,” Dan Akerson said at a conference, referring to GM, the top U.S. automaker, and its smaller rivals, Ford Motor Co and Chrysler Group LLC.
 “Some day, there’ll be a Detroit 3 that’s run by a car gal.”

 “I don’t know when, but I think there are an unbelievable number of talented women in automotive, certainly at General Motors,” Akerson said.
 “It’s inevitable.”